 Review: Earplug Survey, Ian Johnston, Updated June 21, 2011

-Review Credibility: Very Good Motorcycle enthusiast Cheesebeast clearly has tried a lot of earplugs; this article lists the pros and cons of 23 brands.
-He ranks the Howard Leight Laser Lite.
-He describes the Laser Lite earplugs as "comfortabulous" and notes that he even forgot he was wearing them.
+Motorcycle enthusiast "Cheesebeast" clearly has tried a lot of earplugs; this article lists the pros and cons of 23 brands.
+He ranks the Howard Leight Laser Lite third and describes them as "comfortabulous," saying that he forgot he was even wearing them.

 Review: Noise: A MO Investigation, "Cheesebeast", Oct.
 14, 2006

-Review: Earplugs … Sorry, could you repeat that?, Ted Verrill, Nov.
+Review: Earplugs … Sorry, Could You Repeat That?, Ted Verrill, Nov.
 12, 1999

 7. Motorcycle Paradise